andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

 looks between my compadres that says *are you tired as shit too? good.* Shane has work in the morning so he & Michael dip out while the three remaining engineers talk shop.
 We flag the bartender down to pay our tabs & he informs us that Shane payed for everybody.
 What a fuckin' guy.
-I knew I'd like Shane.
+You're a good lad in my book.

 <h4 class="article-subheader">Manhattan Moseyin</h4>
 The next day I catch up on some much needed sleep before packing my rucksack and